akuntz00/QuadraticQNM/README.md

-This folder contains material related to the article "Amplitudes of Quadratic Quasi-Normal Modes for a Schwarzschild Black Hole" by Bruno Buccioti, Leonardo Juliano, Adrien Kuntz, Enrico Trincherini:
+This folder contains material related to the article "Quadratic Quasi-Normal Modes of a Schwarzschild Black Hole" by Bruno Buccioti, Leonardo Juliano, Adrien Kuntz, Enrico Trincherini: